ehsansade/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-Sentiment Analysis
+Opinion Minging and Sentiment Analysis
 ==================

-This project consisted of three parts.
-The first part is the sentiment analysis of electronic products from www.TechCrunch.com and www.CNET.com.
-The second part is focused on analyzing sentiment of amazon reviews for "George Foreman GRP99" product.
-Finally, the last part is on analyzing Macys reviews posted for "George Foreman GRP99" product.

-## Part I: Analyzing TechCrunch and CNET Reviews
+The goal of this project was to find out about early market reaction to iphone X which has been announced on Spetember 12, 2017.
+This was achieved by mining and analyzing people opinions on a relevent website (https://techcrunch.com/2017/09/13/i-dont-want-the-new-iphone-x-and-i-cant-be-alone/).

 ## Input

-Users' online reviews from two technological websites: www.techcrunch.com and www.cnet.com for iPhone 5 which was release in Sep.
-2012.
+Users' online reviews and comments from www.techcrunch.com for iPhone X which will be released in November 2017.

 ## Output

-People opinions sentiments for new iPhone 5
+People opinions sentiments for new iPhone X

 ## Dependencies

-For running this code you need to have Python 2.7 and install PycURL & BeautifulSoup packages on your machine.
-Check link below for more details:
+For running this code you need to have Python 3.6 and install sklearn, lxml, requests, and pandas packages on your machine.

-	www.crummy.com/software/BeautifulSoup/
-	pycurl.sourceforge.net/

-## Technical Description

-The goal of this project was to mine/analyze people opinions about the new iPhone 5 which has been released on Spetember 12, 2012 (www.cnet.com/iphone-5/) by mining relevent websites.

 ## The code consists of two steps